- > When will the Apple iCar launch?

 What analysts think about Apple's car plans

-Guggenheim analyst Robert Cihra believes that Apple is still working in a self-driving car.
+Guggenheim analyst Robert Cihra also believes that Apple is working in a self-driving car.
 He told investors in June 2018 that he wanted to “reiterate our expectation that it ultimately launches a self-driving car, irrespective of contrary news flow and even its own hesitations to date.”

 Cihra doesn’t think Apple would be content to supply the technology to other companies - he thinks Apple is more likely to make the car itself, giving it more control over design and manufacturing, wrote The Mac Observer back in June 2018.
 Cihra said: “Given the market’s sheer size and parallels to Apple’s historical MO, we remain convinced that it will inevitably be drawn into launching its own car”.